Do you have a Cycling Accident Claim?

 Depression can also be caused when the injured party has suffered serious injuries causing pain, and as a consequence has been unable to work.

-Cycle accident claims can vary in value, depending on the severity of the accident.
+Cycling accident claims can vary in value, depending on the severity of the accident.
 In a recent case, our team at What’s My Claim Worth acted for a cyclist who was knocked off his bicycle when the driver of a postal van opened his door into the path of the cyclist, we recovered £1,800 in compensation for our client.

-Cycle Accident Case Studies from What’s My Claim Worth
+Cycling Accident Case Studies from What’s My Claim Worth

 - £1,800 compensation after being knocked from cycle on country road